sfc-aqua/quisp/doc/Repeater.md

 The main works of quantum repeaters are following.

-1. Creating elementary entanglement
+1. Creating base entanglement
 2. Entanglement extension
 3. Error management
 4. Network operations

-### 1. Creating elementary entanglement
+### 1. Creating base entanglement

-Quantum Repeater generates entanglement between neighbor nodes known as link-level entanglement.
+Quantum Repeater generates entanglement between neighbor nodes known as link-level entanglement, relatively shorter distance entanglement.
+In practice, the distances between neighbor nodes should be decided by characteristics of the channel, such as attenuation, loss, error.

 ![Repeater.drawio (1).png](./img/Repeater.png)

-Several link types have been proposed, such as Memory-Memory architecture, Memory-Interfere-Memory architecture.
+Several link types have been proposed to generate this link-level entanglement, such as Memory-Memory architecture, Memory-Interfere-Memory architecture.

 ### 2. Entanglement extension

 The entanglement swapping is performed in each repeater station and extends link-level entanglement to end-to-end entanglement.
+Repeaters perform Bell state measurement to pair of qubits and extend link-level entanglement to multihop entanglement.

 ![EntanglementSwapping.drawio (2).png](./img/EntanglementSwapping.png)

+At the end of this process, the repeater must tell the result of Bell measurement to proper partners to correct state with Pauli operations.

 ### 3. Error management